 This entire life-cycle of a hair continues repeatedly for approximately 20 to 30 times with the duration of each cycle being around 3-5 years.

 At any time, 6-7% of your hair are going through telogen phase resulting in 100-150 hair strands to fall out on a daily basis.

 Now that we have discussed the basics of the hairs life-cycle, we can safely conclude that few hair strands stuck in your hairbrush or lying on your pillow may not necessarily be a matter of concern.
 However, people do suffer from premature hair fall and thinning of hair.
 In any case, if you find your hair loss symptoms identical or similar to any of the following, consulting a dermatologist is the best option for you.

 Androgenetic alopecia – Popularly known as Male/Female Pattern Baldness.
 Men and women both can suffer from this type of hair loss very early in life, may be in their twenties.

 Cause: Mainly due to abnormal levels of androgens (male hormones produced naturally in both men and women body)

-- Alopecia areata – Considered to be an anomaly in the immune system which may target the hair follicles incorrectly and affect the natural growth phase of hair.
+Alopecia areata – Considered to be an anomaly of the immune system which may target the hair follicles incorrectly and affect the natural growth phase of hair.
 This condition leads to patchy hair fall on your scalp.

-Cause: Genetics may play the most critical factor for this.
+Cause: Genetics may play the most critical factor in this.

 Cause: Most likely to be genetics like Alopecia areata.